More Than Cute

 Fiona (to June): Do girls marry girls? (to Victoria, adult) Vicki, do girls marry girls and boys marry boys?

 Victoria: Well, they’re working on that right now.
 In most states they can’t.

 Fiona: Maybe they can just go to the mountains and marry.

 Fiona: And, anyway, I’m going to marry a boy.

-I wondered what would arise from a study of conversations like these between children, so I included this topic in a class I taught at North Seattle College, entitled Cultivating Conversations.
-Over the years I collected transcriptions and the conclusions we constructed.
-I’m so pleased to have a way to share this work.
+I wondered what would arise if we studied conversations like these between children, so I included this topic in a class I taught at North Seattle College, entitled Cultivating Conversations.
+Over the years I collected transcriptions and the conclusions the participants in those classes constructed.

-I wanted to be able to create an opportunity for early childhood educators to undertake a project in a Reggio-inspired way despite people working in different settings for young children.
-I thought they could, at least, record children in their own schools talking to each other and bring the transcript to share in small groups.
-As a large research team, we could see what we had gathered together and develop our further inquiries.
-I never knew what people would learn, but I trusted that we all would develop a more sophisticated awareness of children’s conversations and eventually co-construct a guide for ourselves as listeners and researchers.
-We did just that, as you can see below.
+I wanted to be able to create an opportunity for early childhood educators to undertake a community project despite people all working in different settings with different ages of young children.
+I thought we all could record children in their own schools talking to each other and bring a transcript to share with the class.
+As a large research team, we could see what we had gathered and develop further inquiries.
+I trusted that we would develop a more sophisticated awareness of children’s conversations and eventually co-construct a guide for ourselves as listeners and researchers.
 To this day I remain amazed by what the children said in their conversations with their friends.

 June: When I get older, I’m going to marry.